chrstnbwnkl/gima_m_6/README.md

 This is a COVID-19 themed routing application that uses near-real time data from the city of Melbourne's pedestrian counting system to calculate 'least crowded routes' between to points.
 You can find more information about the project [here](https://github.com/chrstnbwnkl/gima_m_6/blob/master/poster/Decrowd_Poster.pdf).
 If you're interested in running this app locally, you can download git [here](https://git-scm.com/) and clone this repository.
 As of now, this is a locally hosted application, so some preparation steps are necessary to make it work.

 ## Install PostgreSQL and create database
 First, make sure you have a current version of PostgreSQL as well as PostGIS and pgRouting installed, and on PATH.
-CD into the repository folder and run
+Next, download the backup file to create the database [here](https://drive.google.com/file/d/1TYK-0L5ZhrpHMyt9AekAUe3fgNVpayU7/view?usp=sharing) (GitHub is allergic to large files).
+Copy it in your repository, CD into the repository folder and run
 ```psql -U <username> -p <password> -f M6.sql```

 ## Prepare R: